CRTA-Lab/pose2tf/README.md

 # pose2tf
-Package for transformin poses to tfs as well as calculating distance between two poses with same reference (Used with OptiTrack)
+Package for transforming poses to tfs as well as calculating distance between two poses with same reference (Used with OptiTrack)